Skip to content

 3. Make a Decision and Respond to the Parties Involved

-After the investigation meeting, you should be able to decide whether the accusation is false.
+After concluding your investigation, you should be able to decide whether the accusation is capable of being upheld, based on the balance of probability.
 Producing a report with evidence and reasoning will help you do this.
-If the accusation is false, you can decide to carry out disciplinary sanctions.
+If you believe the evidence shows the accusation is clearly false, you can decide to carry out disciplinary action.

-You must then write to both parties involved about the accusation and tell them your decision and any actions arising from it.
+You must then write to the parties involved about the accusation and tell them your decision and any actions arising from it.
 Remember to do so fairly if you need to carry out the disciplinary process.
-Otherwise, any dismissal arising from it could be an unfair dismissal claim.
+Otherwise, any dismissal arising from it could lead to an unfair dismissal claim.

 Key Takeaways